The Dis/appearing Sporting Body: The Complex Embodiment of Disabled Athletes

 ---|---|

 Abstract | This article critically explores how disability appears and disappears in high-performance sporting environments.
 Drawing upon symbolic interactionism and embodiment theory, we specifically focus upon disabled athletes’ lived experiences of competing in a pan-disability setting and interrogate the interplay between corporeality and social interaction in the materialising of ability, disability and impairment.
-In this study, 22 (21 male and 1 female) disabled athletes participated in online semi-structured interviews.
+In this study, 22 (21 male and one female) disabled athletes participated in online semi-structured interviews.
 The sample was purposively selected from athletes who had been drafted for the Disability Premier League (DPL), a unique pan-disability, draft-based franchise cricket tournament.
-This article establishes the DPL as a site of sociological importance - a neoliberal, ableist environment which pushes the boundaries of what a disabled athlete and the disabled body should be.
+This article establishes the DPL as a site of sociological importance – a neo-liberal, ableist environment that pushes the boundaries of what a disabled athlete and the disabled body should be.
 Our wide-ranging findings demonstrate the complex and interactional ways in which the disabled body dis/appears in sporting spaces and the significant embodied repercussions of this process. |

 Keywords | Cricket; Disability; Disability sport; Embodiment; Impairment; Sport; Sociology; Symbolic interactionism |